Shallow subs for big bass in a tight space

 The whole point of making a thin subwoofer is so that it can be mounted in a thin subwoofer box.
 There are several styles available to accommodate most subwoofer sizes and the space limitations of your vehicle.
 Just compare the internal volume of the box to the sub's recommended box volume.

 For an easier option, check out our preloaded boxes.
-These are subs that come pre-installed in a box from the manufacturer.
-We offer these boxes in a variety of woofer sizes and power handling capabilities.
+These are subs that come pre-installed in a low-profile enclosure from the manufacturer.
+We offer these compact subwoofer boxes in a variety of woofer sizes and power handling capabilities.